 - Use hand gestures to make your message clearer.

 - Keep more eye contact.
 (Make sure you give everyone in the group equal amounts of eye contact to keep everyone’s interest.)

 - Improve your articulation and vocal projection so that other people find it easier to hear you.

 - Use pauses effectively.
 (Silence has a big impact on speech.)

 - Vary your tempo and tone when speaking.
 This makes you more interesting to listen to.
 (Practice at home by recording yourself speaking.)

-However, if your body language portrays confidence, people will look up to you.
-They will believe that there must be a good reason for your confidence and therefore you must be worthy of their respect.
+However, if you have confident body language, people might look up to you.
+They may believe that there must be a good reason for your confidence and, therefore, you must be worthy of their respect.

 These are the characteristics of confident body language: